DmytroPinnacle/MovieDB/README.md

 - Drag & drop reordering or favorites

 ### 11. Seeding Strategy
 On first load (when localStorage is empty) the app imports `SEED_MOVIES` from `js/seed.js` and creates 100 movie entries using the normal `createMovie` pathway.
 This keeps the code path identical to user-added movies (good for consistency/testing).
-Poster URLs are intentionally blank to avoid distributing copyrighted artwork; you can later enhance seeding to fetch posters from an API or add your own local images.
+Each seeded movie includes real IMDB IDs and poster URLs from Amazon's CDN.

+### 12. Watcher Entity Pattern
+The watcher feature demonstrates a **separate entity relationship pattern**:
+- **Separate Storage**: Watchers are stored independently in `moviedb.watchers.v1` localStorage key
+- **Module Separation**: Dedicated `watcher-models.js` and `watcher-storage.js` mirror the movie structure
+- **Loose Coupling**: Movies reference watchers via `watcherId`, creating a simple foreign key relationship
+- **Cascade Delete Protection**: When deleting a watcher assigned to movies, the user is warned and movies are automatically unassigned
+- **Modal UI**: Watcher management uses a modal dialog pattern, keeping the main UI uncluttered
+- **Name Composition**: The `getWatcherFullName()` helper demonstrates optional field handling (firstName required, lastName optional)

+This pattern shows how to extend a simple CRUD app with related entities while maintaining code organization and data integrity.

 ## How to Run
 Simply open `index.html` in a modern browser (Chrome, Firefox, Edge).
 No build tools required.